-Excavations were renewed in 1987 and continued through 1992 under the auspices of the American School of Classical Studies at Athens.
+Excavations were continued in 1987 and through 1992 under the auspices of the American School of Classical Studies in Athens.
 They revealed a small settlement of the Late Minoan Period (1200-1025BC) on the summit with a large mansion on top, a shrine on the southwest and at least five house complexes.
 A late Minoan potter’s kiln west of the shrine has been reburied for protection.
 Also uncovered were 36 graves (745-680BC), containing cremation burials.

 The site was also used in the Bronze Age (2650-1750BC).
 After the settlement was abandoned and long after its use as a cemetery (1025-710 BC), the site was reused after the Venetian Times for sporadic settlement, as evidenced by many abandoned buildings around.
-Within walking distance, there is the old monastery of Aghia Paraskevi, where one of the few arcosolium of Crete survives.
+Within walking distance, there is the old monastery of Agia Paraskevi with an ancient olive tree and an arcosolium (Venetian burial monument).
 Also, next to it, there is the easternmost cluster of cypress trees in Crete, while in walking distance there is the minoan settle Azorias and the monumental olive tree of Azorias, the oldest surviving olive tree in the world.